Slowki/game-master/README.md

 # Game master

-A web app that makes it easier for TTRPG game masters schedule and manage their games.
+A web app that makes it easier for TTRPG game masters to schedule and manage their games.

 ## Running the development server